SchapiroLabor/coziR/README.md

 - `tests/test-basic.R`: basic checks/examples for expected behavior.
 - `tutorial/coziR_tutorial.Rmd`: step-by-step runnable tutorial.
 - `tutorial/tutorial_data/test_sim_data.csv`: example input used by the tutorial.

-## Tutorial and interpretation

-- For hands-on execution, start with `tutorial/coziR_tutorial.Rmd` and run it top to bottom.
-- For biological/statistical interpretation of outputs (for example conditional ratios and z-scores), use the associated manuscript as the primary reference.
-We are happy to provide this package but ask the user to carefully read the manuscript to be aware of how to propoerly interpret the results.
-- For release-by-release package updates, see `NEWS.md`.

 ## Main API